TracyStark/ierec_egpf/readme.md

 # Interest Entropy: Rethinking Contrastive Learning for Sequential Recommendation with Interest Uncertainty

-This repository contains the official implementation of **IERec**, our proposed model for sequential recommendation.
+This repository contains the official implementation of **IERec**, our proposed model for contrastive learning-based sequential recommendation.
 The code is built upon [RecBole](https://github.com/RUCAIBox/RecBole).

 ## Abstract